solo-io/solo-cop/tools/common-scripts/collect-gateway-resources/README.md

 - `kubectl` configured with access to the target cluster
 - `helm` (optional — Helm values collection is skipped if not installed)

+## Security

+The script **never captures secret data**.
+Kubernetes Secrets are listed by name and type only.